 Beech Class (Years One and Two)

-In Beech class children continue with daily handwriting lessons.
+In Beech class children continue with frequent handwriting lessons.
 In Year One children will continue to practice their joining skills and are introduced to the letter families.
-They will learn how to form Capital letters and Numbers.
 In Year Two children continue to refine their handwriting, developing stamina and fluency.
 Handwriting lessons in Year 2 allow pupils to practice their grammar and spelling.

 Horse Chestnut Class (Years 3 and 4)

-In Lower Key Stage 2, pupils are taught handwriting three times a week with the focus on legibility, size and consistency.
+In Lower Key Stage 2, pupils are taught handwriting several times a week with the focus on legibility, size and consistency.

 Chestnut Class (Years 5 and 6)